1848 United States presidential election in Wisconsin

-The 1848 United States presidential election in Wisconsin was held on November 7, 1848 as part of the 1848 United States presidential election.
-It was the first presidential election held in Wisconsin since its admission to the Union on May 29th, earlier the same year.
+The 1848 United States presidential election in Wisconsin was held on November 7, 1848, as part of the 1848 United States presidential election.
+It was the first presidential election held in Wisconsin since its admission to the Union on May 29, earlier the same year.
 Democratic candidate Lewis Cass won the state with 38% of the vote, carrying the state's 4 electoral votes.

-With 26.6% of the popular vote, Wisconsin would prove to be Van Buren's third strongest state after Vermont and Massachusetts.
+With 26.41% of the popular vote, Wisconsin would prove to be Van Buren's third strongest state after Vermont and Massachusetts.

 The 1848 election began a trend in Wisconsin where the state would vote the same as neighboring Iowa, as the two states have voted in lockstep with each other on all but 6 occasions - 1892, 1924, 1940, 1976, 2004, and 2020.
 This was the last time until 1988 that Wisconsin would back a losing Democrat in a presidential election.

+Participating in its first presidential election, Portage County would ultimately be carried by the statewide winner in every election until 1916.
+Meanwhile, Winnebago County would not vote for the statewide loser again until 1924.